 Brad Renfro was a child and teen actor who is now best known for his debut at 11 years old in the movie “The Client.”
 He had a promising career as an actor and seemed to have it all together, but he was constantly battling addiction and other personal problems, here I take a brief look at his short but brilliant career as an actor.

 In The Client, Brad starred as young Mark Sway and made a name for himself as a child actor.
-He was the kind of kid that could play both tough-guy roles (in movies like Apt Pupil) or be vulnerable in more dramatic films such as Tom & Huck.
+He was the kind of kid who could play both tough-guy roles (in movies like Apt Pupil) or be vulnerable in more dramatic films such as Tom & Huck.
 However, his career would soon decline after he started to battle addiction problems throughout his teenage years.

 Brad Renfro was born in Knoxville, Tennessee, on July 25th, 1982.
 When he was 12 years old, he began his career starring alongside Susan Sarandon and Tommy Lee Jones in the movie “The Client” (1994).
 Receiving rave reviews for his acting debut it seemed Brad had a promising acting career ahead of him.